Applying for the examination

 The fee is subject to change without prior notice.
 If the application is not approved, the fee will be refunded.
 No refund will be made, however, if the candidate is approved, but does not appear at the examination site.

-A fee of twenty dollars (US$20 drawn on a US bank) is charged for rescheduling your examination date.
+A fee of twenty dollars (US$20) is charged for rescheduling your examination date.
 The Central Office must be notified if you are unable to attend.

 The completed application form and all necessary documentation should be sent to: